Record of a Tenement Gentleman: Synopsis

 O-tane returns with the boy to Tashiro and Tamekichi's house and tells them that her journey was fruitless.
 Tamekichi reminds her that there is a meeting of the residents’ association that evening at the Kawayoshis’ house.
 She takes Kōhei back to her house, tells him to go to bed early, and leaves for the meeting.
 At the meeting, the Kawayoshis provide a generous spread of food and drink bought with money that their son has won in the lottery.
 The company agree that children are lucky on the lottery because they are pure-minded, not scheming and grasping like adults.

-The next day, Kiku (Mitsuko Yoshikawa), an old friend of O-tane's who runs a geisha house, and is therefore prosperous, calls on O-tane.
+The next day, Kiku, an old friend of O-tane's who runs a geisha house, and is therefore prosperous, calls on O-tane.
 They discuss the current shortages of food and other essentials.
 Kōhei comes in with a pocket full of cigarette ends and nails that he has picked up in the street to give to his father.
 O-tane and Kiku reflect on the contrast between their own carefree childhoods and the hardships facing children in the straitened postwar world.
 As she leaves, Kiku gives Kōhei a ten-yen note.
 O-tane tells him to go and buy a lottery ticket – he's ‘more or less pure-minded’ so may be lucky.
 She then goes across the street to Tamekichi's house.
 While she is there, Tamekichi's daughter Yukiko turns up.
 She is a modern, Americanised young woman wearing trousers and a sweater, a headscarf, and dark glasses.
 O-tane comments that she has put on weight, and Tamekichi remarks that it's not easy to do these days.
 The daughter asks Tamekichi if he has had lunch.
 He asks her if she has brought anything good.
 She says she thought she’d share his.
 He replies ‘You must be joking.
 You don’t bring anything and then you eat mine.’

 Kōhei fails to win anything on the lottery.
 O-tane upbraids him, saying that it is because of his bad attitude.
 He starts to cry.
 O-tane gives him his ten yen back, but grumbles that he has made her lose money.

 Later, O-tane is berating Kōhei for eating some of the persimmons she had hung outside the window to dry.
 He denies it, but she refuses to believe him.
 Tamekichi comes in and tells her that he ate them.
 O-tane apologises to Kōhei and gives him some of the persimmons.